denverquane/MMM-Teslamate/README.md

         // show inside and outside temperatures below the car image: when AC or preconditioning is running (default), always, or never
         showTemps: "hvac_on", // "always", "never"

+        // time in seconds to wait before re-rendering the module on incoming data. prevents high CPU load due to re-rendering on every new data point during driving
+        updatePeriod: 5,
     }
 },
 ```